 - pay travel costs to enable sponsored persons to leave Australia if the subclass 457 visa holder or the Department of Immigration and Border Protection requests this in writing

 - pay costs incurred by the Commonwealth to locate and remove unlawful non-citizens.

-To assist the Immigration and Relocation Team to identify and notify the Department of Immigration and Border Protection of certain events in line with the University’s obligations, we require you to notify the team if any of the following situations occur (before any actual change takes place):
+To assist the HR Service Centre to identify and notify the Department of Immigration and Border Protection of certain events in line with the University’s obligations, we require you to notify the team if any of the following situations occur (at least 10 working days before any actual change takes place):

 - the individual does not commence employment with the University